This is a review of the book: The reader by Bernhard Schlink.

 Why I Read It: Movie got nominated for several Academy and Oscar Awards in 2009.
-Winslet won the Best Actress Academy Award for The Reader, the film for which she has been awarded a Broadcasting Critics Association and Golden Globe as best supporting actress.
+Winslet won the Best Actress Academy Award for The Reader, the film for which they awarded her a Broadcasting Critics Association and Golden Globe as the best supporting actress.

 It’s amazing how an affair so illicit was able to make and mar him at the same time so that the reader of The Reader is at once disgusted with and grateful for Hanna.
 When the affair ends, we are just jolted and wondering what next.
-Then we think, surely, Michael will survive but it isn’t really so.
+Then we think, surely, Michael will survive, but it isn’t really so.

-Obviously, he is interested in this case where Hanna is on trial for having allowed hundreds of women and children burn to death in a church during the World War 2.
+Obviously, he is interested in this case where Hanna is on trial for having allowed hundreds of women and children to burn to death in a church during the World War 2.
 Her attitude doesn’t help her case and she is reluctant to defend herself.
-Michael realizes that she prefers her secret remains a secret.
+Michael realizes she prefers her secret remains a secret.
 Even a quest for freedom wouldn’t let her disclose her secret.

 Again, the discourse between Michael’s undemonstrative and philosophical father about dignity and protection was enlightening.
 It’s another part of the book I’d like to read over and over again.

-Benhard Schlink has an interesting way of telling tales.
+Bernhard Schlink has an interesting way of telling tales.
 The buildings on Bahnhofstrasse (Hanna’s apartment) and Michael’s home in Blumenstrasse are so vividly described the reader almost inhabits the houses.
 His short, simple, yet descriptive sentences make interesting scenes.
 The directness of the story made it easy to read.
 And though the plot is complicated, he is able to resolve conflicts in very natural ways.